certego/PcapMonkey/README.md

 ```
 sudo docker-compose down -v
 ```
-Than you can safely delete this repository
+Then you can safely delete this repository.

 # Basic Usage

 ## Start Elasticsearch stack

-To start Elasticsearch,Logstash and Kibana run the following command
+To start Elasticsearch, Logstash and Kibana run the following command
 ```
 sudo docker-compose up -d elasticsearch logstash kibana
 ```